Lombiq/UI-Testing-Toolbox/Readme.md

 - Use Elasticsearch and test your app's search and indexing in a reliable manner.
 - Test a headless app with a separate frontend.
 See a demo video [here](https://youtu.be/eK2C9BW98sM?si=Ehd_bbieXKOwm7vc&t=225).
 - Write Selenium tests not just in .NET but also in JavaScript.
 See a demo video [here](https://youtu.be/eK2C9BW98sM?si=m0TXkBVRsFGD8lfr&t=415).
-- Duplicate SQL query detector: Built-in infrastructure to detect N+1 queries.
+- Excessive SQL query detector: Built-in infrastructure to detect N+1 SQL queries and other database query issues.

 See a demo video of the project [here](https://www.youtube.com/watch?v=mEUg6-pad-E), and the Orchard Harvest 2023 conference talk about automated QA in Orchard Core [here](https://youtu.be/CHdhwD2NHBU).
 We also had an Orchard Harvest 2024 talk about security scanning [here](https://www.youtube.com/watch?v=FsOpo8EA4wE).
 Also, see our [Testing Toolbox](https://github.com/Lombiq/Testing-Toolbox) for similar features for lower-level tests.